-Music transcends the limits of language.
 Music has no language barrier.
 It is something that brings people together regardless of ethnicity or background.

-By studying music, students are supported in forming personal and meaningful relationships with music through the development of musical knowledge, understanding and skills including performing, composing and appraising.
-Studying music enables lifelong participation in, and enjoyment of, music, as well as underpinning excellence and professionalism for those who choose not to pursue a career in music.
+By studying music, students are supported in discovering new music as well as analysing more well-known genres through the development of musical knowledge, understanding and skills including performing, composing and appraising.
+Studying music enables lifelong participation in, and enjoyment of, music, as well as underpinning excellence and professionalism for those who choose not to pursue music further.

-Music is an academic subject in its own right, but it actually benefits other subjects too.
+Music is an academic subject in its own right, but it benefits other subjects too.
 Studying music activates all areas of the brain: auditory (sound processing); motor (rhythm processing); and limbic (emotions).
+More than that - it's practical and fun!